bytecodealliance/component-docs/component-model/src/language-support/javascript.md

 console.log("1 + 2 = " + add(1, 2));
 ```

-You can execute the Javascript module with `node` directly:
+You can execute the JavaScript module with `node` directly:

 ```console
 node run.js